locnnil/workshop/docs/explanation/index.rst

 SDKs
 ----

-The topics that cover the role of SDKs in |project_markup|:
+The topics that cover the role of SDKs in |ws_markup|:

 .. toctree::
    :maxdepth: 2